adamhynds/Text/README.md

 ## Contributing

+Contributions to Text are welcome, even in this early stage of development.
+If you have ideas or suggestions for the app, feel free to share them by opening an issue in the repository.

-If you would like to contribute to the development of Text, please stay tuned for updates on how to get involved.
+If you would like to contribute code to the project, please stay tuned for updates on how to get involved.

+## License

+Text is released under the MIT License.
+See `LICENSE` for more information.